FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 So this gives us the possibility to ask the form for some variables Angular gives us.

-We can also do this whole template variable thing on a control itself and ask the simple control for its state instead of the whole form.
+We can also do this whole template variable thing on a control itself and ask the control for its state instead of the whole form.
 The same properties which are valid for the form apply also on the control.
 Therefore we have to grab our ngModel-directive again and assign it to a template variable to make the control, or better: the model assigned to this control, accessible.

 ```html
 <input